-The annual USAA Assembly shall be held in conjunction with USAA's National Championships, at a time and place designated by the Board of Directors.
-The Annual Assembly may be called to order by the Chair at any time after the opening of the National Outdoor Target Championships if no competitive shooting is then in progress and reasonable notice has been given to all contestants.
+The annual USAA Assembly shall normally be held in conjunction with USAA's Target Nationals and U.S. Open, at a time and place designated by the Board of Directors.

 Section 10.3.
 Notice.

 Notice of the annual USAA Assembly stating the place, date and time of the meeting shall be posted on the website of USAA no fewer than sixty days before the date of the meeting.